RajeevRanjan5642/software-engineering/README.md

 Typically, there may be three documents that result from the requirements gathering process:
 1. Software Requirements Specification (SRS) : A document that captures the functionalities that the s/w should perform and also establishes benchmarks or service levels for its performance.
    - A purpose statement : who will have access to the SRS and how they should use it.
-   - Audience and scope :
-   - constraints
-   - assumptions
-   - dependencies
-   - requirements
+   - Scope : The scope describes the benefits of the s/w, its goals, and objectives.
+   - Constraints : Constraints describe how the product must operate under given conditions that may limit options in the design phase such as conformation to standards or hardware limitations.
+   - Assumptions : Assumptions may include things like operating system or hardware that is needed by the software to function.
+   - Dependencies : Dependencies on other software products should also be noted.
+   - Requirements : Requirements can be classified into four categories:
+        1. Functional : Functional requirements are those that cover the functionalities of the software.
+        2. External : External requirements are the requirements that address the behavior of the software in relation to external entities such as users and other h/w or s/w.
+        3. system features : System features are a subset of functional requirements.
+These are the required features for the system to function
+        4. non-functional : There are also non-functional requirements such as specifying performance, safety, security, and quality standards.

-2. User Requirements Specification (URS)
+2. User Requirements Specification (URS) : use cases and user stories
-3. System Requirements Specification (SysRS)
+3. System Requirements Specification (SysRS) : syatem capabilities and acceptance criteria, policy, regulation, personnel, performance, security and hardware requirements.

 6. Design: In this phase, the requirements from the SRS are used to develop the s/w architecture.The architecture is reviewed by the stakeholder and the team.
 During this phase prototypes can be designed.
 A prototype is a small-scale replica of the end product that can be used for demonstration purposes.
 The document created in this phase is called a design document, and is used by the developers during the next phase, which is the development phase.
 Software Design is the process of transforming the requirements into a structure that is implementable using code.
 It transforms the requirements into a s/w solution.
 The technical lead breaks down requirements into sets of related components with clearly defined boundaries, and interactions.
 These components define the system architecture.
 The design communicates business rules and application logic.